RealIndrit/blender-rsi-browser/README.md

 ====================
 Import 3D models from robertsspaceindustries.com into your scene!

-Note that CIG still owns the copyright for these models, you probably don't want to be using them commercially, I guess?
+Note that CIG still owns the copyright for these models, you probably don't want to be using them commercially.
+I do in no way endorse using this outside strictly personal and educational use.
+Any legal issues is on you as the user.

 Dev notes
 ---------